bobse/latam-aws-sls/README.md

 # Latam Ticket Finder

 > **Warning:**
-> Aparently AWS & GCP are blocked from those requests to AkamaiGHost.
-Right now only works locally.
+> Aparently AWS(Lambda/Serverless) & GCP(CloudRun) are blocked from making requests to AkamaiGHost.
+Right now only works locally or on compute engine.

 ## Serverless Lambda